 If I were to choose one episode of a podcast with an Irish person being interviewed that I particularly enjoyed, I’d go for The Rule of Three with Aisling Bea where she talks about Father Ted as her favorite comedy.
 It’s thoroughly enjoyable, with astute observations especially in the context of social changes and approach to church as an institution that have taken place in Ireland in the last 10 years.
 If you have any interest in mental health, culture, music, self-care, raw takes on every-day life struggle, have a go at The Blindboy Podcast.
 Dave Chambers with his melodic Limerick accent is honesty impersonated and has built a cult following and quite rightly so, given his talent and creativity.

 Since I am a massive fan of some of these shows and they have become my main sources of information & entertainment, it’s only fair that I support them financially.
-I use Patreon where I can chip in to support The Bugle, RHLSTP, Bookshambles, Alice Fraser on a regular basis.
-I can make it $1 per episode or 10 USD per month depending on my spending and have a warm feeling of satisfaction that I support these talented artists, comedians who can continue their passions & hobbies, creating top quality content.
+I use Patreon where I can chip in to support Cosmic Shambles, the Allusionist, Alice Fraser on a monthly basis and have been supporting The Bugle and RHLSTP through their respective payment processing companies for years now.
+For me it's a monthly pass to an audio bliss.
+Familiar voices I know and love come up with something new every week or so.
 There’s another important aspect of that contribution, I feel a part of a wider community of fans who have listened to all episodes and have insight into callbacks and specific references.
-In all cases I get some sort of reward, I particularly enjoyed a lie said about me by Andy Zaltzman, apparently, I enjoy drinking milk and eating fruit and then go jumping on a trampoline to make myself an milkshake...
+Plus I particularly enjoyed a lie said about me by Andy Zaltzman, apparently, I enjoy drinking milk and eating fruit and then go jumping on a trampoline to make myself an milkshake...

 I hope that if you haven’t tried podcasts yet, you will do so now, the best thing about the medium is that you can find whole podcasts or specific episodes on very niche topics.
 Even if it’s as niche as Drunk Women Solving Crimes!